COURT OF APPEALS OPINIONS

 Trial Court Judge: Judge Robert L. Childers

-This is an appeal of a damage award.
+This is the second appeal of a damage award for negligence.
 The plaintiff owned a house with a detached carport.
-A tenant in the house had agreed to “clean up” the house and lot; to do so, he rented on-site dumpsters from the defendant waste removal company.
-During the delivery of a dumpster, the defendant’s driver backed the delivery truck into one of the four columns supporting the carport structure.
-The carport partially collapsed.
-The plaintiff homeowner filed a lawsuit against the defendant waste removal company, alleging negligence and seeking damages.
-Prior to trial, liability was conceded; therefore, the primary issue at trial was the amount of damages.
+During a delivery, the defendant company’s driver backed the delivery truck into one of the four columns supporting the carport structure, causing it to partially collapse.
+The plaintiff homeowner filed a lawsuit against the defendant company, alleging negligence and seeking damages.
+Liability was conceded and a trial proceeded on the amount of damages.
 There was disputed testimony on the condition of the roof structure of the carport before the defendant’s driver hit it.
-After the trial, the trial court found that the carport did not have a “roof” at the time of the accident and determined that the cost of a new roof was $2,000.
-Deducting the cost of the “roof,” the trial court awarded damages in the amount of $20,000.
-The defendant waste removal company now appeals, arguing that the trial court erred in awarding damages or, in the alternative, in its calculation of damages.
-Finding that complete justice cannot be had by reason of a defect in the record, we remand the case for further proceedings in accordance with Tennessee Code Annotated § 27-3-128.
+After the trial, the trial court found that the carport did not have a “roof” at the time of the accident, and so it deducted the cost of the “roof” of the carport from the damage award.
+The defendant company appealed.
+In the first appeal, we found that the record did not clearly indicate the trial court’s findings underlying the award of damages, and remanded the case for clarification.
+On remand, the trial court explained its damage award.
+The defendant company appeals again in light of the trial court’s clarification of the record.
+Finding that the preponderance of the evidence does not weigh against the trial court’s findings, we affirm.

 Shelby Court of Appeals